 We want to reassure you that we are doing all we can to safeguard our ability to service ships, so we can continue to serve Aucklanders.
 Ports of Auckland’s container and multi cargo terminals are open and operating.
 To date there has been no impact on our ability to operate.

-We have reinstated the controls we had in place during the first lockdown.
 As a border organisation, it is critical we protect our staff and our maritime border, and we need to remain aware of the potential risks we face.
 We are a gateway to the world, which is still in the midst of a pandemic.We

 have taken, and are continuing to take, strong measures to safeguard our people